Xi Zezong

-Xi Zezong (June 6, 1927, Yuanqu, Shanxi – December 27, 2008, Beijing) was a Chinese astronomer, historian, and translator.
-He was a member of the Chinese Academy of Sciences, and an awardee of the Astronomy Prize.
+Xi Zezong (June 6, 1927 – December 27, 2008) was a Chinese astronomer, historian, and translator.
+He was a member of the Chinese Academy of Sciences and an awardee of the Astronomy Prize.
+He was born in Yuanqu County, Shanxi.

-He identified a possible reference to one of the Galilean moons of Jupiter in the fragmentary ancient works of the 4th-century BC Chinese astronomer Gan De, who may have made observation of either Ganymede or Callisto in summer 365 BC.
+Xi Zezong identified a possible reference to one of the Galilean moons of Jupiter in the fragmentary ancient works of the 4th-century BC Chinese astronomer Gan De, who may have made observation of either Ganymede or Callisto in summer 365 BC.

+He died in Beijing at age 81.

 Honors

 Asteroid 85472 Xizezong, discovered by the Beijing Schmidt CCD Asteroid Program in 1997, was named in his honor.
 The official was published by the Minor Planet Center on April 2, 2007 (M.P.C.
 59388).